-Who Can Vote: Holders of FormFactor, Inc. Common Stock at the close of business on March 29, 2022.
+Who Can Vote: Holders of FormFactor, Inc. Common Stock at the close of business on March 29, entitled to notice of, and to vote at, the Annual Meeting, and at any adjournment or postponement thereof, is March 29, 2022.

+2022.
 Your vote is important.